 - 4. Day care home. - 5.
 Limited Home Occupation, pursuant to Section 410.1. - 6.
 Non-residential accessory buildings such as pole barns, garages, shops, riding arenas, animal barns, hay storage, etc. that will be accessory and subordinate to an existing residence on the same parcel.
-No semi-trailers, shipping containers or converted manufactured dwellings shall be permitted or used for onsite storage purposes.
+No semi-trailers or converted manufactured dwellings shall be permitted or used for onsite storage purposes.
+Shipping containers shall be painted in earth tones, painted to match nearby structures, or finished in natural wood or any siding that matches the dwelling and shall be limited to two containers per parcel with a minimum 30-foot setback from adjacent dwellings.